adamswbrown/rvtools2azuremigratePS/README.md

 Azure Migrate requires CPU and Memory utilization percentages for a more accurate assessment.
 This tool provides flexibility in specifying these values to better match your environment's actual utilization or to simulate different scenarios.

+The resulting output file can then be used to generate assessment and business cases in Azure Migrate (more info here: https://learn.microsoft.com/en-us/azure/migrate/tutorial-discover-import)

 ### Default Values
 If you do not specify a value for CPU or Memory utilization, the tool will default to 50%.
 This is a general average and may not reflect the actual utilization of your environment.
 It's recommended to adjust these values based on monitoring data if available.